-When creating or editing a DB2, MariaDB, MSSQL, MySQL, Oracle, PostgreSQL, or Sybase database connector, check the Use Password Vault option and then select the required credential path from the Credential Path dropdown.
+When creating or editing a Db2, MariaDB, MSSQL, MySQL, Oracle, PostgreSQL, YugabyteDB, or Sybase database connector, Select 'Password Vault' option from the Authentication Type dropdown and then select the required credential path from the Credential Path dropdown.
 If the "Test Connection" run succeeds then it is complete.